 Causes of death in clozapine-treated patients in a catchment area: a 10-year retrospective case-control study.

 Uncertainty regarding the excess of mortality in patients treated with clozapine persists.
 A decrease in all-cause mortality, and perhaps also in suicide, after clozapine initiation has been reported, but there are no studies in which preventable causes were ascertained in those taking medication in the long term.
 Here, we aimed to assess a decade of causes of deaths in a catchment area in patients with schizophrenia chronically treated with clozapine and compared them to a clozapine-treated control cohort.
 Causes of deaths were classified as suicide, expected (e.g. cancer), and unexpected deaths (encompassing causes of death potentially due to clozapine side effects, and unexplained sudden death).
 We used descriptive statistics for comparing socio-demographic and clinical factors between the three groups.
 Logistic regression models were used to examine risk factors associated with unexpected death compared to the control group.
-We found that the overall mortality was similar to that in previous studies (at 0.8% yearly on average) with unexpected deaths accounted for 52% of total deaths.
+We found that the overall mortality was similar to that in previous studies (at 0.8% yearly on average) with unexpected deaths accounting for 52% of total deaths.
 The unexpected deaths group was on average treated with higher clozapine doses (mean 460 mg/day).
 A small but significant peak of unexpected deaths was found during the 2018 summer heat wave, which might have exacerbated dose-dependent side effects of clozapine.
-We recommend an increased monitoring for those on higher doses of clozapine is suggested as one potential intervention to decrease mortality in this population.
+We suggest increased monitoring for those on higher doses of clozapine as one potential intervention to decrease mortality in this population.